Vibe-Creative-Marketing/centraltucsonpropertymanagement/site/content/portfolio/_index.md

       description: East 8th Street is located just three blocks South of the University of Arizona.
 This gracious property contains one 3 bed/2 bath and one 2 bed/1 bath unit.
 Central A/C and washer/dryer are included in both units.
       units: 2
       parking: 5
-    - name: 8th Street II
+    - name: E 8th Street II
       description: East 8th Street II is located just three blocks South of the University of Arizona.
 This conveniently located property contains two 1 bed/1 bath units with wall air-conditioner units.
       units: 2
       parking: 4